Waiting in Hope

 We as a church body organized and participated in a number of events to serve our city, as part of our witness to Christ in Seattle.

-In December, we hosted a Blood Drive in partnership with BloodWorks NW as a simple, tangible, and life-saving way to bless our neighbors.
+In December, we hosted our 4th blood drive in partnership with BloodWorks NW as a simple, tangible, and life-saving way to bless our neighbors.

 Mercy Focus areas